hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 expected behavior visible.
 They can travel with the cartridge for development, while the host can keep separate tests for final acceptance.

 The files do not make the code safe by themselves.
-They are not a sandbox, and they do not grant service authorization.
+They do not create a sandbox or grant service authorization.
 The host still controls the runtime, credentials, and release decision.
 Tool formats and saved results are also contracts, so pin versions and rerun the relevant evals when they change.